Dustin Rhodes: Personal life

 Runnels is the son of Virgil Runnels, better known as "The American Dream" Dusty Rhodes (1945–2015), and his first wife Sandra.
 His half-brother is fellow wrestler Cody Rhodes.
 He has two sisters, Kristin Runnels Ditto, who is a former Dallas Cowboys Cheerleader, and Teil Gergel.

 Runnels was previously married to Terri Runnels.
-They have a daughter, Dakota Avery, who was born in 1994.
+They have a daughter together.
 The couple divorced after six years of marriage on October 18, 1999.
-Runnels now remarried also has a step son.
+The two became grandparents in 2023.
+Runnels also has a stepchild.

+In a 2016 Facebook post, Runnels reported that his stepchild, who is transgender, had been attacked by three men, condemning anti-transgender attitudes as "hateful crap".
+He later reiterated his opposition to transphobia in a 2020 Twitter post.

 Runnels' autobiography, Cross Rhodes: Goldust, Out of the Darkness, was released on December 14, 2010.
 In the book, Runnels mentioned that he was married a second time to an unnamed woman.
 "I also had a short-lived and highly volatile second marriage.
 We only dated for a few months, then, one day, we just went to the justice of the peace and did the deed."
 He was referring to Milena Martelloni, whom he married on December 18, 2002; they divorced in 2003.
 Runnels married his third wife, Ta-rel Marie Roche, on June 22, 2012.